merakleee/BUILD-IT-API-FETCHING/README.md

 Loading and error states aren't just UI details but **core system behavior**.
 Every API request exists in time, and the frontend must **represent that timeline visually and logically**.

 ### Managing Loading State

-A **loading state** represents the period between sending a request and receiving a response
+A **loading state** represents the period between sending a request and receiving a response.

-Without a loading state users would think the app is broken and click multiple times, and duplicate requests a would be triggered
+Without a loading state users would think the app is broken and click multiple times, causing duplicate requests.

 > **If data is not ready, the UI must say so explicitly.**

 ```mermaid
 flowchart TD